Laurance Labadie: Career

 Labadie was a supporter of jury nullification in an anarchist society.
 He criticised Murray Rothbard's proposed judicial system which would not allow jury nullification, saying it would uphold, "the very economic evils which are at bottom the very reason for human contention and conflict."

 Labadie was a strong critic of capitalism, referring to it as a system of "government protection and coddling" and its defect being the want of competition, and was an exponent of anti-capitalist individualism associated with Benjamin Tucker.

 Labadie was involved with multiple anarchist journals.
-Besides his "Discussion", he was also a contributor to "A Way Out", "The Interpreter" and "Journal of Human Relations".
-There he would often engage in debates with or critique contemporary anarchists and libertarians, such as Murray Rothbard, S.E.
+Besides his Discussion, he was also a contributor to A Way Out, The Interpreter and Journal of Human Relations.
+There he often engaged in debates with or critique contemporary anarchists and libertarians, such as Murray Rothbard, S.E.
 Parker and Ayn Rand.

 Personal life

 Labadie was born on June 4, 1898.
 He was youngest child of Sophie and Jo Labadie.
-He was influenced by his father, and by age of 16 he would get involved in labor movement.
+He was influenced by his father, and by age of 16 he was involved in labor movement.
 He worked as a machinist in Detroit and was self taught.
-During the Great Depression, he would start his anarchist career with his periodical "Discussion - A Journal of Free Spirits".
+During the Great Depression, he started his anarchist career with his periodical Discussion - A Journal of Free Spirits.

-In World War II, Laurence would retire from his work and mainly focus on anarchism.
-He would meet Ralph Borsodi and his School of Living in late 40s and would stay friends with him until his death.
-After the death of Borsodi's wife, he would move to (and purchase) Borsodi's Doghouse Homestead in Suffern, New York.
-He would spend the rest of his life as a recluse, contributing to various libertarian journals.
+In World War II, Laurence retired from his work and focused on anarchism.
+He met Ralph Borsodi and his School of Living in late 40s and remained friends with him until his death.
+After the death of Borsodi's wife, he moved to (and purchase) Borsodi's Doghouse Homestead in Suffern, New York.
+He spent the rest of his life as a recluse, contributing to various libertarian journals.
 He died on August 12, 1975.

-Laurence Labadie was also a friend of monetary theorist Edwin Clarence Riegel and anarchist revisionist historian James J. Martin.
+Laurence Labadie was also a friend of monetary theorist Edwin Clarence Riegel and historian James J. Martin.
 He had no wife or kids but was fond of kids.